porcelain2PeerReview/ruby-stuff/README.md

 setting up a simple default dev environment for the ol ruby on rails

 # Prerequisites:
-  working on linux or a linux type vm/containered   <br> .ssh key pair generated and available in your .ssh location  <br> public key added to github  <br>
+  - Working on linux or a linux type vm/containered <br>
+  - .ssh key pair generated and available in your .ssh location <br>
+  - Public key added to github  <br>
-  PAT (Personal Access Token) to create repository remotely  <br> config file setup to reference your private key  <br> proper permissions set on your private key (600 will work fine: chmod 600 ~/.ssh/<private-key>)  <br> running all docker scripts from the perspective of your user you wish to dev on  <br>
+  - PAT (Personal Access Token) to create repository remotely <br>
+  - Config file setup to reference your private key <br>
+  - Proper permissions set on your private key (600 will work fine: chmod 600 ~/.ssh/<private-key>) <br>
+  - Running all docker scripts from the perspective of your user you wish to dev on <br>

 Example of config file in .ssh directory